sautee/sautee.github.io/_posts/2021-04-28_productdecisions.md

 Considering these factors, Vimeo switched strategy in 2017.

-> *Old strategy.
-Become an entertainment destination where viewers watch with a paid subscription.*
+> Old strategy.
+Become an entertainment destination where viewers watch with a paid subscription.
 >
-> *Old value proposition*.
-O*riginal content.*
+> Old value proposition.
+Original content.

 **Bigger Opportunities**
 ------------------------